rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 As Andrej Karpathy puts it, LLMs are like a [new kind of operating system](https://www.youtube.com/watch?si=-aKY-x57ILAmWTdw&t=620&v=LCEmiRjPEtQ&feature=youtu.be).
 The LLM is like the CPU and its [context window](https://docs.anthropic.com/en/docs/build-with-claude/context-windows) is like RAM, representing a “working memory” for the model.

-Context enters an LLM in several ways, including prompting (e.g., user instructions), retrieval (e.g., documents), and tool calls (e.g., APIs).
+Context enters an LLM in several ways, including prompts (e.g., user instructions), retrieval (e.g., documents), and tool calls (e.g., APIs).

 Just like RAM, the LLM context window has limited [“communication bandwidth](https://lilianweng.github.io/posts/2023-06-23-agent/)” to handle these various sources of context.